tbrosman/hxmath/readme.md

 ## Features

+### Lightweight and unencumbered
-* Lightweight and unencumbered: just math, nothing else.
+Just math, nothing else.
 Use with your libraries of choice without including ten tons of redundant infrastructure (memory management, etc).

-* Operator overloads!
+### Operator overloads!

 Why write this: